2321994mM/ProjectManagementApp/README.md

 This allows for quick testing of the application’s features.

-## Usage

-After starting both the backend and frontend, you can access the application in your web browser at `http://localhost:3000`.
-You can log in using the pre-defined user credentials mentioned above.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any improvements or bug fixes.